Drifter who died in prison tied to New Hampshire murder mysteries

 Beaudin's body has not been found and investigators are not sure where she may have been killed.

-Her daughter, who is not related to Evans, said in a statement given to police that she is grateful for the work they have done but pleaded for her privacy.
+Her daughter, who doesn't have any strong memories of Beaudin, said in a statement that she is grateful for the work police have done but pleaded for privacy for her, her husband and three children.

-"Please turn your focus toward the unidentified victims...and hope their families will be offered some closure," she wrote.
+"Please turn your focus toward the unidentified victims, and other potentially unknown victims in this case, and hopefully their families will also be offered some closure as this investigation continues," she wrote.

 "He will never face true justice for what he did," Strelzin said.